agfree/north_third_speed_study/README.md

 I am not a traffic engineer, and my statistical analysis skills have faded somewhat due to disuse.
 Thanks to a lot of reading and the project being in-line with many of my interests and hobbies, I learned a lot.
 I hope I was able to provide a bit of clarity to the speeding problem on North Third Street.
 Thanks for reading.

+## References

+1. Guan Xu, Federal Highway Administration, US Department of Transportation, Methods and Practices for Setting Speed Limits:An Informational Report
+2. City of Delaware, Ohio, A Residential Guide to Neighborhood Speed Enforcement
+3. Center for Transportation Research and Education, Iowa State University, Handbook of Simplified Practice for Traffic Studies